iq-motion-control/iq-module-communication-doc/docs/manual/manual_adc_interface.rst

 	.. image:: ../_static/manual_images/fortiq/adc/read_adc_tab.png

 #.
-Click the refresh button to read the ADC voltage keeping in mind that the ADC is limited to [0, 3.6]V
+Click the refresh button to read the ADC voltage keeping in mind that the ADC is limited to 0 to 3.3V

 Vertiq Python API - ADC Interface